firoxer/newsweather/README.md

 Setup
 ---

-Copy the file `static/js/fmi-api-key.js.sample` to `static/js/fmi-api-key.js` and fill your FMI API key in.

 Copy the file `static/js/email-addresses.js.sample` to `static/js/email-addresses.js` and modify it to your needs.

 Copy the file `.env.sh.sample` to `.env.sh` and fill in the above email addresses along with a SendGrid API KEY.